Psychologist Therapist Counselling Hamilton

 It's important to be aware that many therapy or counselling centres only offer supportive counselling, where the counsellor or therapist listens to you and reflects back to you what they hear you saying to help you organize your thoughts and feel more supported.
 Although this form of counselling can be helpful to some people, many clients tell us that they were not previously taught new skills and they did not work on the underlying causes of their concerns and this led to more minimal results from counselling for them.

-Our psychologist-supervised counselling services go above and beyond traditional supportive counselling as we also utilize evidence-based counselling treatment such as Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Eye Movement Desensitization and Reprocessing therapy (EMDR), Emotion-focused Therapy (EFT) and Internal Family Systems (IFS).
+Our psychologist-supervised counselling services go above and beyond traditional supportive counselling because in addition to supportive counselling, we also utilize evidence-based counselling treatment such as Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Eye Movement Desensitization and Reprocessing therapy (EMDR), Emotion-focused Therapy (EFT) and Internal Family Systems (IFS).

-We also use evidence-based outcome monitoring to help track counselling progress and to identify any concerns as early as possible in counselling so we can help people achieve the best outcomes possible.
+We also use evidence-based outcome monitoring (using the CORE-10) to help track counselling progress and to identify any concerns as early as possible in counselling so we can help people achieve the best outcomes possible.

 CBT stands for Cognitive Behaviour Therapy.
 This approach is commonly recommended by doctors and insurers because of its longstanding history and evidence base.
 CBT has been utilized since the 1960s to treat most mental health concerns and focuses on the role of thinking and behaviour.